-Hawthorn is native to the UK and has a historical use in hedge rows around farmers’ fields, although this is less common in Scotland.
+Hawthorn is native to the UK and has been historically used in hedgerows around farmers’ fields, although this is less common in Scotland.
 It will grow on acid and most other soils, heaths, rocky and open areas.
-It can be found in scrubs, thickets, woodland and open areas although we mainly find it on growing mainly on moist soil.
+It can be found in scrubs, thickets, woodland, and open areas although we mainly find it on growing mainly on moist soil.

 This large shrub or small tree can grow from 5-14m tall and grows an extremely dense crown.
 Its bark ranges from mid-dark brown and typically contains upward running orange cracks.
 The tree itself tends to grow twisted and contorted, making it look mythical, and the young branches contain many thorns.

 The leaves are dark green on top and light green underneath, they can grow from 2-5cms in length, are obvate or teardrop-shaped, and deeply lobed.